Rentenatus/jsonCasted/doc/WOOD_STRUCTURE.md

 WoodProxyResolver.resolveProviders()  → NEW: Topological sort + cycle detection
     ↓
-⬛ Phase 1: Load all external providers (from _woodProviders) in dependency order ⬛ Phase 2: Merge LinkingSets from loaded providers into main resource
+⬛ Phase 1: Load all external providers (from _woodProviders) in dependency order ⬛ Phase 2: Apply Shared LinkingSet Strategy - all resources share access to object IDs and links
     ↓
 WoodElementResolver.resolve()  → NEW: Separate resolver for element references
     ↓